poudelmadhav/takehiromouri.github.io/_posts/2016-8-04-A-better-example-of-the-sort_by-method-for-hashes-in-Ruby.md

 ---
 layout: post
-title: How to Count Belonging Objects More Efficiently in Rails
+title: A better example of the sort_by method for hashes in Ruby
 ---

 <p>